-Skiers are asked to seed themselves appropriately depending on their skiing ability and distance entered, with the competitive 50km free technique skiers in the front of wave two.
+Skiers are asked to seed themselves appropriately depending on their skiing ability and distance entered, with the competitive 50km free technique skiers in the front of wave one.
 Participants are not allowed in the start area until marshalled in by officials.
 A warm up/wax testing area will be provided.

 It is recommended that participants double-pole the first 100 metres of the event and use caution when rounding the first corner.
 35km skiers will be starting from Checkpoint 2 and will be bused from the Park Office.
 The bus will leave at approximately 9:00am EST. For more information on the 35km start, see below.

 Start times listed are approximate and are subject to change.